Paridax/jarvis/README.md

 Your package must adhere to the following requirements:

 1. Return a Boolean value of True or False.
 This is used to inform Jarvis if it needs to skip all future packages.
 Please see the official packages for implementation examples.
-2. Must be in own folder for example the following structure:
+2. Must be in own folder.
+Here is an example of the file structure:
     ```
     -- jarvis.py
     -- /packages